baconbub/recommendation_software/README.md

 A Fragrance filtering program.
-I made it for a spreadsheet I had already.
-It is provided already.
+I made it for a spreadsheet that is provided.
 This was for practice, since google sheets already has filtering in place.